 So, back to the story.

 The folks at Camel Life decided they wanted to be in the business of creating, manufacturing, and selling personal care, cosmeceutical, and nutritional products made with only the finest organic ingredients and pure, all natural, cruelty free, sustainably sourced camel milk….SO THAT THEY COULD FUND THEIR NON PROFIT, INTERNATIONAL CAMEL RESCUE, INC. (A 501C3 IRS APPROVED CHARITY) AND BEGIN TO RESCUE ABUSED ND AT RISK CAMELS GLOBALLY AND TO EDUCATE OTHERS ABOUT THE BENEFITS OF CAMELS AND CAMEL MILK.
 THE EDUCATIONAL PORTION OF THE NON-PROFIT INCLUDES EDUCATING AND CONSULTING WITH THOSE WHO WISH TO BEGIN CAMEL DAIRY OPERATIONS, BOTH IN THE USA AND ABROAD.

-After more than a year of working with chemists, formulators, and experts in the fields of organic cosmetics, organic foods, dairy products, and manufacturing, Camel Life perfected recipes and formulas for more than a dozen proprietary products ranging from Camel Milk Baby Wash, to Shower Gels, Body Butters, Protein Shakes and more.
+After more than a year of working with organic chemists, formulators, and experts in the fields of organic cosmetics, organic foods, dairy products, and manufacturing, Camel Life perfected recipes and formulas for more than a dozen proprietary products ranging from Camel Milk Baby Wash, to Shower Gels, Body Butters, Protein Shakes and more.
 We are proud to use all organic ingredients and PURE Camel Milk!

 We encourage you to try our products.
 We guarantee your satisfaction!
 A portion of all proceeds benefits International Camel Rescue, Inc. How big a portion?
 For calendar year 2017 and 2018, 100% of all profits go directly to support the mission of our charity.